AB InBev faces delicate balance in structuring SABMiller bid

-BRUSSELS/LONDON (Reuters) - A $70 billion debt package being arranged to fund Anheuser-Busch InBev’s (ABI.BR) takeover of SABMiller SAB.L still leaves the world’s largest brewer with a tricky balancing act in satisfying a range of shareholder camps with different needs.
+BRUSSELS/LONDON, Sept 30 (Reuters) - A $70 billion debt package being arranged to fund Anheuser-Busch InBev’s takeover of SABMiller still leaves the world’s largest brewer with a tricky balancing act in satisfying a range of shareholder camps with different needs.

 SABMiller’s two major shareholders face potential capital gains taxes, so may want to get paid in shares - which would conflict with AB InBev’s controlling shareholders’ desire to limit the dilution to their control that would come with issuing new shares.